FrancisVila/MFT_convert/content/en/docs/TransferCFT/troubleshoot_intro/_index.md

     "title": "Troubleshooting",
     "linkTitle": "Troubleshooting",
     "weight": "200"
-}This section provides information on troubleshooting your {{< TransferCFT/componentlongname  >}} system, and is comprised of:
+}This section provides information on troubleshooting your Transfer CFT{{< TransferCFT/componentlongname  >}} system, and is comprised of:

 [Collecting information](collecting_information) - Describes the messages and error code types and formats, as well as initial steps and checks to perform when a problem arises.